Why Women On HRT Should Eat More Parsley and Celery

 This study actually applies to all women but is particularly relevant for those on HRT.
 That is because of the well established research showing that certain synthetic hormones used in HRT (a progestin called medroxyprogesterone acetate – MPA) can accelerate breast tumor development.

-When tumor cells develop in the breast in response to MPA they encourage new blood vessels to form within tumors and the blood vessels then supply the nutrients needed for the tumors to grow and multiply.
+When tumor cells develop in the breast in response to MPA they encourage new blood vessels to form within tumours and the blood vessels then supply the nutrients needed for the tumours to grow and multiply.

 Why all women should include these in their diet

 This study was published in Cancer Prevention Research and highlights the work of Salman Hyder, Professor of biomedical sciences in the College of Veterinary Medicine and the Dalton Cardiovascular Research Center.

 This was not a human trial, but exposed rats with a certain type of breast cancer to apigenin, a common compound found in parsley and other plant products.

 The rats that were exposed to the apigenin developed fewer tumours and experienced significant delays in tumor formation compared to those rats that were not exposed to apigenin.

 Hyder found that apigenin not only blocked new blood vessel formation, thereby delaying, and sometimes stopping, the development of the tumours but it also reduced the overall number of tumours.